 2006 Transportation Bond Projects

-n September 2006, City of Fayetteville voters approved a bond issue for the purposes of improving the City's transportation system.
+In September 2006, City of Fayetteville voters approved a bond issue for the purposes of improving the City's transportation system.
 The $65 million bond issue, along with state and federal funding of $24.6 million, is providing funding for numerous transportation improvement projects, including intersection projects, new locations, major widening projects, street enhancement projects and bridge rehabilitation projects.
 The City is currently undergoing a Mobility Master Plan that will be updated to prioritize projects for the coming 10 years.

 The transportation projects found on this page are all an integral part of the arterial loop, a system of east/west and north/south roadways around the perimeter of the City, connected with miles of trails and sidewalks.

 "We have a 20-mile box around the city that we've designated as the major growth area, and we plan to have four-lane roads surrounding this box.
-Green space and wide shared-use paved trails will be on one side of the roadways and sidewalks with green space on the other side," Mayor Lioneld Jordan said.
+Green space and wide shared-use paved trails will be on one side of the roadways and sidewalks with green space on the other side," said Mayor Lioneld Jordan.
 "You can take a bus.
 You can drive a car.
 You can ride a bike, or you can walk around the city."

 2006 Transportation Bond Project Overview

 The 2006 Bond Issue provided $65 million for the purposes of improving the City’s transportation system and completing construction of the West Side Water Treatment Plant, and $2M for trail improvements.
 The bond issue, along with State and Federal funding of $24.6 million, provided funding for numerous transportation improvement projects, including intersection projects, new locations, major widening projects, street enhancement, and bridge rehabilitation.